-We continue to see elevated demand for our Gaming products and services, with Gaming operations and Gaming machine sales performing above pre-COVID levels.
-The increase in Gaming revenue for the year ended December 31, 2023, as compared to the prior year, was primarily driven by strong momentum in Gaming machine sales growing 36%, coupled with growth in Table products and Systems.
+We continue to see strong demand for our Gaming products and services, primarily with Gaming machine sales.
+The increase in Gaming revenue for the year ended December 31, 2024, as compared to the prior year, was primarily driven by continued growth in Gaming machine sales of 22%, coupled with growth in Gaming operations and Gaming systems.
 Gaming operations also benefited from higher average daily revenue per unit, the continued success of our cabinets and strong game content performance.
 While demand remains strong, we are actively monitoring any impact of inflationary pressures and macroeconomic uncertainty that may impact our operations.
-We are also monitoring for any potential disruptions in our supply chain, such as those due to armed conflicts or hostilities, and increase our inventory positions when deemed necessary to mitigate any expected or unexpected delays and fulfill customer orders timely.
+We are also monitoring for any potential disruptions in our supply chain, such as those due to armed conflicts or hostilities or potential trade tariffs, and increase our inventory positions when deemed necessary to mitigate any expected or unexpected delays and fulfill customer orders timely.
+On September 23, 2024, we received an order from the U.S. District Court for the District of Nevada granting Aristocrat a preliminary injunction on future sales and distribution of our Dragon Train-themed games.
+We are executing a number of key initiatives to mitigate the immediate impact and any continuing business disruption from this order, as described in the "Business Overview" section above